xtensor-stack/xtensor-python/README.md

 Python bindings for the [xtensor](https://github.com/QuantStack/xtensor) C++ multi-dimensional array library.

  - `xtensor` is a C++ library for multi-dimensional arrays enabling numpy-style broadcasting and lazy computing.
- - `xtensor-python` enables inplace use of numpy arrays with all the benefits from `xtensor`
+ - `xtensor-python` enables inplace use of numpy arrays in C++ with all the benefits from `xtensor`

      - C++ universal function and broadcasting
      - STL - compliant APIs.
+     - A broad coverage of numpy APIs (see [the numpy to xtensor cheat sheet](http://xtensor.readthedocs.io/en/latest/numpy.html)).

 The Python bindings for `xtensor` are based on the [pybind11](https://github.com/pybind/pybind11/) C++ library, which enables seemless interoperability between C++ and Python.